softworkz/embyuserwiki/Users.md

 ![](images/server/users1.png)

-A local user will be displayed with a cloud if it is linked to [Media Browser Connect](Media Browser Connect).
+A local user will be displayed with a cloud if it is linked to [Emby Connect](Emby Connect).
 ![](images/server/users6.png)

-Linking a user to Media Browser Connect will enable an easier sign in process that doesn't require the user to know your server's ip address.
-For more information, see [Media Browser Connect](Media Browser Connect).
+Linking a user to Emby Connect will enable an easier sign in process that doesn't require the user to know your server's ip address.
+For more information, see [Emby Connect](Emby Connect).

 ## Guests

-Guests are users that you've invited using [Media Browser Connect](Media Browser Connect).
+Guests are users that you've invited using [Emby Connect](Emby Connect).

 For more information, see [Guests](Guests).